Warning: Undefined array key "HTTP_ACCEPT_LANGUAGE" in /home/stud330394/public_html/template/header.php on line 25

 Conclusions

-Judgment No. 11325 of 2023 represents an important step in Italian jurisprudence regarding self-laundering and gambling activities.
-The Court reiterated that the risk associated with gambling can be considered a speculative activity, with all the legal consequences that arise from it.
-Legal professionals and industry operators must pay attention to these new interpretations, which could have a significant impact on future legal decisions.
+Judgment No. 11325 of 2023 represents an important step in Italian jurisprudence regarding self-money laundering and gambling activities.
+The Court reiterated that the risk associated with gambling can be considered a speculative activity, with all the resulting criminal consequences.
+Legal professionals and operators in the sector must pay attention to these new interpretations, which could have a significant impact on future legal decisions.

 Bianucci Law Firm